NJ Transit tells rail riders: We're making progress

 Following several questions about when NJ Transit will re-start Dinky shuttle service from one part of Princeton to the Princeton Station, Gutierrez-Scaccetti said schedules and equipment is still being configured but service should be restored sometime between April and the end of June.

-The 8-mile Dinky service in Princeton was suspended in September because of engineer shortages, and equipment was shuffled to allow the federally mandated PTC project to be completed.
+The 2.7-mile Dinky service in Princeton was suspended in September because of engineer shortages, and equipment was shuffled to allow the federally mandated PTC project to be completed.

 Gutierrez-Scaccetti said engineers are required to go through extensive training before they’re able to go to work on any line, so there is no shortcut.
 She said it’s the same situation when it comes to fixing NJ Transit .